Normal Calcium Levels UK

 Note: These are average figures; individual levels might vary based on specific health conditions and other factors.

 It’s crucial to maintain these levels for optimal health.
-Any significant deviation can lead to health issues due to hypocalcemia (low Calcium) or hypercalcemia (high Calcium).
+Any significant deviation can lead to health issues because of hypocalcemia (low calcium) or hypercalcemia (high calcium).

 Factors Influencing Normal Calcium Levels in the UK